Get luxury travel benefits with the Marriott Brilliant American Express credit card | CNN Underscored

 If you’re looking for a Marriott credit card but don’t want to pay $450 a year or don’t think you’ll use all the elite benefits of the Marriott Brilliant Amex, there are two other personal cards to consider, both issued by Chase rather than American Express.
 Generally speaking, these options are geared to more infrequent Marriott guests who don’t want to pay $450 per year for a hotel credit card.

-The Marriott Bonvoy Boundless Credit Card comes with fewer perks, but features a much lower $95 annual fee.
+The Marriott Bonvoy Boundless Credit Card comes with fewer perks but features a much lower $95 annual fee.
 It earns the same 6 points per dollar at Marriott properties as the Marriott Brilliant Amex and 2 points per dollar on all other purchases, but card holders only get complimentary Marriott Silver elite status instead of Marriott Gold.

 You also won’t get any fancy annual credits with the Marriott Boundless card, but like the Marriott Brilliant Amex, you do get an annual Free Night Award starting with the second year you have the card.
 The difference is that with the Marriott Boundless card, your free night can only be used at any Marriott property worth up to 35,000 points instead of 50,000 points.